Curtis Martin: New England Patriots

 The Patriots lost three running backs to free agency upon the conclusion of the 1994 season and sought to fortify their backfield.
 One running back, Kevin Turner, was signed by the Philadelphia Eagles as a restricted free agent and Philadelphia sent a third round selection to New England.
-The Patriots used the selection to draft Martin in the 1995 NFL Draft despite concerns about his durability.
+The Patriots used the selection to draft Martin in the 1995 NFL draft despite concerns about his durability.
 Martin signed a contract with the team on July 19, 1995, and made his NFL debut in the Patriots' week one win over the Cleveland Browns.
 Martin ran for 30 yards on his first carry and finished with 102 yards for the day.
 He became the first Patriots rookie to rush for 100 yards during their debut.
 Martin continued his impressive streak and rushed for over 100 yards eight more times during the season.
 He finished the season as the AFC's leading rusher with 1,487 yards and 14 touchdowns.
 He won the Offensive Rookie of the Year Award and was named to the Pro Bowl.

 The following year, Martin only rushed for 100 yards twice during the season but recorded 1,152 yards and 14 rushing touchdowns.
-In the playoffs, Martin, playing in his first career playoff game, served as a key player in the Patriots' wild card victory over the Pittsburgh Steelers.
+In the playoffs, Martin, playing in his first career playoff game, served as a key player in the Patriots' Divisional Playoff victory over the Pittsburgh Steelers.
 He rushed for a then franchise-record 166 yards and three touchdowns including a 78-yard touchdown, the second-longest touchdown run in playoff history at the time.
 The Patriots went on to play in Super Bowl XXXI, but lost to the Green Bay Packers.
 Martin rushed for 42 yards, caught three passes for 28 yards, and scored a touchdown in the game.
 It was at this game that a young Adrian Peterson fell in love with his hero Curtis Martin and vowed to wear the number 28 in his honor.
 Martin was again named to the Pro Bowl.